gem-pasteur/Integron_Finder/doc/source/index.rst

     Integron integrase only, without any *attC* site nearby
 - attC0 element
     *attC* sites only, without integron integrase nearby.
-    A rule of thumbs to avoid false positive is to filter out singleton of *attC* sites.
+    A rule of thumb to avoid false positive is to filter out singleton of *attC* site.

 IntegronFinder can also annotate gene cassettes (CDS nearby *attC* sites) using Resfams, a database of HMM profiles aiming at annotating antibiotic resistance genes.
 This database is provided but the user can add any other HMM profiles database of its own interest.

+When available, IntegronFinder annotates the promoters and attI sites by pattern matching.

 .. image:: _static/pipeline.*
      :width: 400px
      :align: center
      :alt: IntegronFinder Pipeline

 .. _`IntegronFinder on github`: https://github.com/gem-pasteur/Integron_Finder

 Running IntegronFinder
 ======================

 .. toctree::
    :maxdepth: 2